Steven0818/MLDS2017/hw4/scripts/README.md

 # Scripts Usage

-Every dataset will have a conresponding `{name}_preprocess.py`.
+Every dataset will have a corresponding `{name}_preprocess.py`.
 Each script will use `fire` as argument parser.
-The command-line options will be almost the same for every dataset.
+The command-line options will be almost the same for these scripts.

-To manually execute preprocessing procedure, one should first generate `wordconut.json` for each dataset using the scripts.
+To manually execute preprocessing procedure, one should first generate `wordconut.json` for each dataset using the preprocessing script.
 The `wordcount.json` file records word frequency.
-After generating these files, call `aggregate_worddict.py` to generate the final word dictionary 'worddict.txt', which can later be loaded using `worddict.py` in the code base.
+After generating these files, call `aggregate_worddict.py` to generate the final word dictionary `worddict.txt`, which can later be loaded using `worddict.py` in the code base.
 Then, use the word dictionary file to generate `linedict.json` for each dataset and use the same script to generate `convdict.json`.
 Finally, call `aggregate_conv.py` to generate the